aedart/athenaeum/docs/archive/current/core/integration.md

 ## Onward

 Hopefully, by now you have an application up and running.
-From here, you should be able to register service providers inside your `/configs/app.php` file and make use of them in your legacy application.
+For the remainder of this package's documentation, example usages of the major components are illustrated.
-Throughout the remaining of this package's documentation, more advanced topics are covered.
+Even if your are a seasoned Laravel developer, you should take some time to browse through it.
-You should browse through it.
-It might give you some more perspective and helpful information about how this package can be used.
+It might give you some perspectives and helpful information about how this package can be used.